stesproject/alchemy-pot-website/src/content/resources/assets/index.md

 ---
 title: "Assets"
-description: "Unique assets for your games, such as tilesets and more, compatible with Rpg Maker and other engines."
+description: "Unique assets to enhance your games, including tilesets and more, all fully compatible with RPG Maker and other game engines."
 index: 1
 ---

-Here you can find unique assets for your games, such as tilesets and more, compatible with Rpg Maker and other engines.
+Discover a variety of unique assets to enhance your games, including tilesets and more, all fully compatible with RPG Maker and other game engines.